georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

 Questions:
 Introduction to GitHub:

 What is GitHub, and what are its primary functions and features?
-Explain how it supports collaborative software development.
+Explain how it supports collaborative software development. a git hub is bra brah brah....
 Repositories on GitHub:

 What is a GitHub repository?
 Describe how to create a new repository and the essential elements that should be included in it.